-We are best known by independent artists and labels around the Pacific Northwest having recorded a significant number of critically acclaimed artists from Vancouver, BC and the surrounding areas.
+We are best known by independent artists and labels around the Pacific Northwest having recorded a significant number of critically acclaimed artists from Vancouver, BC and beyond.

 The live room is 20’ x 18’ with a ceiling height reaching 13’ at its peak.
 It is spacious enough to accommodate a 3-4 piece band and comfy for the solo performer.
 The floor is concrete (with radiant heat) and the walls / ceiling are finished in local cedar.
 The room is quite lively but not overly bright and is perfect when natural ambience is needed on acoustic instruments such as drums, strings or vocals.